 If a bus has not run in the morning, it is highly unlikely the route will be restored in the afternoon.

 Occasionally the bus companies take the decision to collect students early because of concerns about deteriorating weather.
 In this case we will let parents /carers know by text or email and via our website, Twitter and Facebook as soon as possible.

 Our priority is to keep all students calm and safe, therefore, please follow these instructions so we can keep the children calm and reassured that they are safe.
 Parents and carers are asked not to phone / text children if they are worried about deteriorating weather, as it causes them alarm and other children to panic.
 However, if a parent / carer wishes to collect their child because of concerns about the safety of the journey home, they should telephone the school reception and we will get a message to the student that the parent / carer is on the way.

 If for any reason weather forces us to close during the school day we will get out information in the following ways:

 - We will put information on our website, Twitter and Facebook.
-Those parents / carers who have given us their email address and text contacts will be sent a message.
+Parents / carers will be sent a message via Parentmail.
 This message will direct people to the school website which is where we will put all advice / instructions.
 Again we ask that parents / carers do not text or phone their child at this point as it will cause panic and over-excitement.

 - Students who are being collected by car will be supervised until parents / carers arrive.
 If parents / carers have made arrangements for their child to go home with a friend, we ask that we are informed for safeguarding requirements.